-(2) The amounts reported represent the threshold, target and maximum payout levels for the variable cash compensation awards; the actual payouts are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.

-(3) The amounts reported represent the target and maximum number of performance-based RSUs granted in 2018.
-The final number of performance-based RSUs awarded in 2018 will be determined by the Compensation Committee and the independent directors upon the completion of the three-year performance period pursuant to the TSR and PBIT formulas described above in "2018 Equity Awards".

-(4) The time-based RSUs granted in 2018 vest in equal amounts annually over four years, commencing on the first anniversary of the date of grant.

-(5) The stock options granted in 2018 vest in equal amounts annually over four years, commencing on the first anniversary of the date of grant, and have a term of seven years from the date of grant.
+- (2) The amounts reported represent the target and maximum payout levels for the variable cash compensation awards; the actual payouts are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+Mr. Beecher retired on July 17, 2019 and, therefore, received only a pro-rata share of his 2019 variable cash compensation award in 2019. - (3) The amounts reported represent the target and maximum number of performance-based RSUs granted in 2019.
+The final number of shares earned in respect of performance-based RSUs granted in 2019 will be determined by the Compensation Committee and the independent directors upon the completion of the three-year performance period pursuant to the TSR and PBIT formulas described above in "2019 Equity Awards". - (4) The time-based RSUs granted in 2019 vest in equal installments annually over four years, commencing on the first anniversary of the date of grant, except for Mr. Mehta's sign-on time-based RSU grant which vests in equal amounts annually over two years, commencing on the first anniversary of the grant.
+The amounts for Mr. Beecher also include the incremental fair value associated with the modifications made to Mr. Beecher's awards in connection with his Retirement Agreement. - (5) The stock options granted in 2019 vest in equal installments annually over four years, commencing on the first anniversary of the date of grant, and have a term of seven years from the date of grant.
+The amounts for Mr. Beecher also include the incremental fair value associated with the modifications made to Mr. Beecher's awards in connection with his Retirement Agreement.

-Outstanding Equity Awards at Fiscal Year-End Table for 2018
+Outstanding Equity Awards at Fiscal Year-End Table for 2019

-The following table sets forth information concerning the outstanding equity awards held by the named executive officers at fiscal year-end, December 31, 2018.
+The following table sets forth information concerning the outstanding equity awards held by the named executive officers at fiscal year-end, December 31, 2019.